msoumik78/msoumik78.github.io/_posts/2017-10-12-java-serialization-techniques.markdown

 this is to make a subclass no serializable (when its parent is serializable)
 * One can implement the Externalizable interface and override the readExternal() and writeExternal() methods and implement the custom serialization logic.
 This can improve the performance.

+Serialization technique can be used to read and write data if that data will be read by Java programs only.

 ### Collections